Aref-Akminasi/aws-developer-associate/CICD.md

 ## CodeCommit - Basics

 - CodeCommit Provides Version Control (Git)
-- No size limit on repositories (scale seamlessly)
+- No size limit on repositories
 - Code Commit is deprecated on AWS

 ## CodeCommit - Security